Tarun-S86/Sales_Management_System/README.md

 To run this project:
 Change file directory in all .py files to your file location.
 Open login.py and run it (I would suggest using vscode)

+User id and Password is Admin 12345, you can change it in admin.txt (I would suggest you to create a new user and use your own password because the password will be encrypted and only you can remember it).